JasonEtco/jasonet.co/src/pages/posts/scheduled-actions.md

 ## Thinking ahead

 So the `schedule` trigger is awesome, but **it doesn't need to stop here**.
-Actions is already taking advantage of [a list of webhook event types](https://developer.github.com/v3/activity/events/types/), and `schedule` isn't on that list - that means that GitHub Actions has the ability to register and act upon **custom events**.
-Going even further, the event isn't static - it's parsed:
+Actions already works with [a list of webhook event types](https://developer.github.com/v3/activity/events/types/), and `schedule` isn't on that list - that means that GitHub Actions has the ability to register and act upon **custom events**.
+Going even further, the event isn't static - it's parsed with granular information about the event:

 ```js
 schedule(* * * * *)